irworkshop/accountability_datacleaning/R_tap/pr/contribs/docs/pr_contribs_diary.md

 large a simple way to search across huge volumes of public data about people and organizations.

-Our goal is to standardizing public data on a few key fields by thinking of each dataset row as a transaction.
+Our goal is to standardize public data on a few key fields by thinking of each dataset row as a transaction.
 For each transaction there should be (at least) 3 variables: